wardencam360/wardencam_manual/faq.rst

 I purchase the upgrade on my iOS device.
 How do I enable the upgrade on my other iOS devices?
 ++++++++++++++++++++++++++++++++++++++++++++++++
-| You only need to purchase the upgrade once for your all Apple devices.
+| You only need to purchase the upgrade once for all your Apple devices.
 | The upgrade is linked to your iTunes account.
 The purchase can be recognized on all your Android devices as long as they have the same apple account in sync.
 | It is preferred to upgrade first on the camera device instead of the viewer device.

 Can I transfer my purchase between iOS and Android?
 ++++++++++++++++++++++++++++++++++++++++++++++++
-| WardenCam360 for Android and WardenCam360 for iOS are two separate products and you can not transfer purchases between the two platforms.
+| WardenCam360 for Android and WardenCam360 for iOS are two separate products and cannot transfer purchases between the two platforms.
 You'll have to purchase the iOS and Android version of WardenCam360 separately if you plan to use it on both platforms.
 | Once you purchase WardenCam360 for iOS you can freely transfer it to any of your iOS devices (iPad, iPhone or iPad) as long as they are connected to the same iTunes account.
 The same goes for Android - purchasing it once from the Google Play Store gives you the ability to transfer the purchase to all your other Android devices linked to the same Google Play account.

 What if I upgrade on the viewer device first?